open-contracting-extensions/ocds_finance_extension/README.md

 ## Codelists

 The `financeType.csv` codelist is based on the list on [Page 57 of the World Bank PPP Disclosure Framework](http://pubdocs.worldbank.org/en/143671469558797229/FrameworkPPPDisclosure-071416.pdf#page=57)

-The `financeCategory.csv` codelist is used to indicate (a) the rights attached to finance (in terms of equity, mezzanine and senior loans), and (b) to distinguish direct finance from guarantees.

 ## Example